sonalitara/pen_testing/README.md

 # pen_testing
-report on comprehensive network penetration test using a wide variety of tools and attacks
+Provided with images of a fake company’s web server and client machine, I carried out a comprehensive network penetration test using a wide variety of tools and attacks.
+At the end of the test, I had successfully gained root access on both servers, having started with no credentials or special access.
+I then wrote a penetration testing report to summarize my findings and mitigations.